GreptimeTeam/docs/docs/nightly/en/contributor-guide/getting-started.md

 ### System & Architecture

-At the moment, GreptimeDB now only supports Linux(amd64) and macOS (both amd64 and Apple Silicone).
+At the moment, GreptimeDB supports Linux(both amd64 and arm64), macOS (both amd64 and Apple Silicone) and Windows.

 ### Build Dependencies